nochinxx/nochinxx.github.io/_posts/2025-10-30-who-owns-it.md

 In their article for *Harvard Business Review*, Gil Appel, Juliana Neelbauer, and David Schweidel predict that “Generative AI will change the nature of content creation, enabling many to do what, until now, only a few had the skills or advanced technology to accomplish at high speed.”

 From my own experience using Copilot and ChatGPT, this change feels like a balance between automation and authorship.
 Unclear prompts often produce messy or repetitive code, so I now focus first on refining my product’s structure and logic before generating anything.
-Unlike traditional development—where I would start small, mock a local database, and expand gradually—AI tools push me to think in broader design terms.
+Unlike traditional development (where I would start small, mock a local database, and expand gradually) AI tools push me to think in broader design terms.
 My role shifts from writing every line to defining direction, like a designer guiding an assistant who writes in syntax.

 I see this transformation as similar to Tesla’s factories, where robots handle repetitive work while people focus on design and quality.
 In software creation, AI takes over mechanical coding tasks while developers refine vision and solve problems.
 But this progress raises an old question in a new form: **what does “ownership” mean when machines share in the creative process?**